Johns Hopkins astrophysicist and his team win Breakthrough Prize in Fundamental Physics

 “We do this because of curiosity,” Bennett said.
 “It’s fun to do, it’s fun to see the results coming out.
 Having it recognized is the icing on the cake.”

-The prize was announced during a televised awards ceremony in California Sunday evening.
+The prize was one of seven announced during a televised awards ceremony in California Sunday evening.
 The 27-member team will share $3 million.

 Bennett and his team launched their project with NASA in 2001 with the goal of answering basic questions about the universe’s composition.